Libyan Islamic Fighting Group: Relationship with Al-Qaeda

 The LIFG links to Al-Qaeda hail from Afghanistan, where hundreds joined Al-Qaeda.
 High ranking LIFG operatives inside Al-Qaeda, are the leader of the insurgency Abdel-Hakim Belhadj (also known as Abu Abdullah al-Sadiq), and the recently killed Atiyah Abd al-Rahman, who was killed in a CIA drone strike, and Al-Qaeda's Abu Yahya al-Libi.

 The Telegraph reported that senior Al Qaeda members Abu Yahya al-Libi and Abu Laith al-Libi were LIFG members.
 One of al-Qaeda's most senior members, Atiyah Abdul-Rahman, was purportedly a member of LIFG as well.

 In an audio message published in November 2007 Ayman al-Zawahiri and Abu Laith al-Libi claimed that the Libyan Islamic Fighting Group had joined al-Qaeda.
 "Benotman fired back an open letter to Zawahiri questioning his credibility.
 "I questioned their idea of jihad ... directly you know.
 This is crazy, it is not Islamic and it's against the Sunni understanding of Islam," Benotman told CNN.
 Zawahiri chose not to respond.
 As late as this August Zawahiri's video statements included praise of LIFG leaders, in what may have been a desperate attempt to head off the condemnation he could see coming."

-In November 2007 Noman Benotman, described as the "ex-head of the Libyan Islamic Fighting Group", published on open letter to al-Qaeda.
+In November 2007 Noman Benotman, described as the "ex-head of the Libyan Islamic Fighting Group", published an open letter to al-Qaeda.
 According to The Times:

 In November last year Noman Benotman, ex-head of the Libyan Islamic Fighting Group which is trying to overthrow the regime of Muammar Gaddafi, published a letter which asked Al-Qaeda to give up all its operations in the Islamic world and in the West, adding that ordinary westerners were blameless and should not be attacked.

 Noman Benotman's letter to Zawahiri was published in Akhbar Libya (News) as an op-ed clarification in November 2007.
 The gist is that al-Qaeda's efforts have been counterproductive and used as "subterfuge" by some Western countries to extend their regional ambitions.
 These comments were first aired at a meeting in Kandahar in the summer of 2000.

 On 10 July 2009, The Telegraph reported that some member organisations of the Libyan Islamic Fighting Group had split with Al Qaeda.